HOLTS UK – 2023 TAX STRATEGY

 • AutoSupply Holdings UK Limited

-Our business has a strong focus on corporate responsibility, and we see responsible administration and
+Our business has a strong focus on corporate responsibility, and we see responsible administration and payment of taxation as a responsibility of our business.

 Our overall tax strategy is to: